Indian Administrative Service: Career progression

 IAS officers can also be deputed to private organisations for a fixed tenure under Rule 6(2)(ii) of the Indian Administrative Service (Cadre) Rules, 1954.

 Assessment of suitability for promotion and posting

-The performance of IAS officers is assessed through a performance appraisal report.
+The performance of IAS officers is assessed through a performance appraisal report (PAR).
+These are governed through the All India Services (Performance Appraisal Report) Rules 2007.
 The reports are reviewed to judge the suitability of an officer before a promotion or a posting in the union or state governments.
 The report is compiled annually and is initiated by the officers themselves, designated as the reporting officer, who list their achievements, completion of assigned activities and targets for the year.
 The report is then modified and commented on by the reviewing officer, usually the superior of the reporting officer.
 All the Reports are forwarded by the reviewing officer to the accepting authority, who conducts a final review of the report.

+Public perception

+In popular perception, the allure of pursuing a career in the Indian Administrative Service (IAS) lies in the associated privileges and benefits, which drive hundreds of thousands of candidates to compete for a limited number of positions each year.
+The position of an IAS officer is commonly regarded as a gateway to power, privilege, and elevated social status.
+Criticisms of the country's bureaucracy have persisted over time, with detractors highlighting its cumbersome nature, slow decision-making processes, inefficiency, and instances of corruption.
+These deficiencies have become so widely acknowledged that the Indian bureaucracy often becomes the subject of relentless satirical portrayals in popular culture.

 Major concerns and reforms

 Shortage of officers

 It was reported in 2017 that there is a shortage of about 1,700 IAS officers in the country.
 Despite this, the government has stated that annual recruitment of IAS officers will not increase, to avoid impacting the career progression of existing officers and the overall structure of the service.